Email API Built for AI Agents, Not Just Developers

 Does MultiMail match Mailgun's deliverability infrastructure?

-MultiMail uses Postmark as its delivery backbone for transactional sends, which has industry-leading deliverability rates.
+MultiMail runs on a high-deliverability delivery backbone for transactional sends, which has industry-leading deliverability rates.
 Dedicated sending domains, DKIM signing, and SPF alignment are configured per mailbox at account setup.

 How does agent identity verification work for recipients?